dskemp/courtdata/content/cases/ot2017/16-712/index.md

 - "Allyson N. Ho"
 - "Christopher M. Kise"
 - "Malcolm L. Stewart"
+roles:
+- "on behalf of the Petitioner"
+- "on behalf of Respondent Greene’s Energy Group, LLC"
+- "Deputy Solicitor General, Department of Justice, on behalf of the federal Respondent"
 tags:
 topics:
 summary: "Inter partes review—which authorizes the United States Patent and Trademark Office to reconsider and cancel an already-issued patent claim, see 35 U.S.C. §§ 311–319—does not violate Article III or the Seventh Amendment of the Constitution."